SUPERAndroidAnalyzer/abxml-rs/README.md

 # ABXML

 ABXML is a library that is able to decode APK files in Rust.
+It tries to make easy to work with the binary documents found inside the APK files.
+It is able to decode the contained `resources.arsc` and also all the binary XML documents contained on the `res/` folder.
+It also exposes some structures to work at a lower level, in case anyone will be interested.

 The code is deeply inspired on Apktool: Without it, this library wouldn't exist.